General information for overseas visitors

 Overseas groups, (clubs, teams, etc.) wishing to conduct training at an APF Club under their own national guidelines may apply for permission to do so to the Director Instructors.
 If approved the Director Instructors will issue a specific permission, outlining the conditions and limitations to be adhered to by the group and the APF Club.
 This permission is to be inserted into the Clubs Training Operations Manual (TOM).

-See also Service Bulletins SBAPF010901-B and SBAPF021201 re the use by overseas visitors of equipment manufactured and packed overseas
+See also Equipment Standard ES-APF010901 and SBAPF021201 re the use by overseas visitors of equipment manufactured and packed overseas.

 PLEASE NOTE: For further information refer to PART 4 of the APF Operational Regulations.